 Then head up to the blue “+New Sequence” button and click it to create a new sequence of your own.

+Now you want to add buttons.
 Buttons are what your users will click to send responses.
 You create these responses in advance to help guide your user through the ManyChat sequence.
 It’s a lot like a quiz where the user selects from a few options.

 To get started with buttons, click on the “+Add Button” text that’s right below the gray text box.

 You’ll see a pane pop up that has a bunch of options.

 Now you’ll decide what happens when the user presses the button.
 In most cases, you’ll want to reply with a message.
 You could also send the user to another flow or add an SMS or email step to the message.